tableau/extensions-api/docs/trex_tableau_viz.md

 A Tableau Viz is defined by a specification.
 This is the `inputSpec` that you pass as an argument to the `createVizImageAsync` method.
 The `inputSpec` is a JavaScript object that contains the embedded data and visual specification details.
 There are two main parts to the `inputSpec`:

-* the `data:` (an array of objects, for example, the selected measures and dimensions in the dashboard)
+* the data (an array of objects, for example, the selected measures and dimensions in the dashboard)

 * information about how to format that data (size of viz, mark type, mark color, encoding)